Titan Plus Core Mattress Review (2025)

 Materials

-The Titan Plus mattress is a hybrid bed made with foam layers and coils.
-All foams in its construction are CertiPUR-US certified, which means they were formulated according to safety standards for harmful chemicals and low emissions.
+The Titan Plus Core mattress is a hybrid bed made with foam layers and coils.
+All foams in its construction are CertiPUR-US certified, which means they were formulated according to industry safety standards for harmful chemicals and low emissions.

 Layers

-Titan Plus Prices & Sizes
+Titan Plus Core Prices & Sizes

 Note: These prices reflect the mattress without the optional cooling cover.